-The Index of Cyber Security rose by 1.8% over the previous month.
-The increase is largely due to a worsening of the public perception of the state of cyber security, an increase in phishing and social engineering attempts, and targeting of counterparties.
+The Index of Cyber Security rose by 1.7% over the previous month.
+The increase is largely due to an increase in phishing and social engineering attempts, targeting of web applications and a worsening of the public perception of the state of cyber security.

 The top sub-indices for the Index did not change from last month.

 - Public perception of the state of cyber insecurity was the worst perceived sub-index in the minds of security practitioners.

 - Risk from counterparties, ie the risk from information compromise as a result of sharing information with insecure third parties (counterparties, vendors, partners etc), was rated as the number two risk by our respondents.

 - The threat from attacks by nation states was rated the number three risk by our respondents.